simeononsecurity/simeononsecurity.ch/content/articles/how-to-choose-a-password-manager/index.en.md

 ### 1. **Security and Encryption**

 One of the primary concerns when choosing a password manager is the security it offers.
-Look for password managers that utilize strong encryption algorithms like AES-256 to encrypt your data both at rest and in transit.
+Look for password managers that use strong encryption algorithms like AES-256 to encrypt your data both at rest and in transit.
 Additionally, ensure that the password manager has a robust authentication mechanism, such as a master password or biometric authentication, to prevent unauthorized access.

 ### 2. **Cross-Platform Compatibility**